imosudi/ReSimHub/README.md

 - The need for **unified experiment orchestration**, **analytics pipelines**, and **scalable evaluation layers**

 By addressing these gaps, **ReSimHub** provides a bridge between academic experimentation and scalable applied RL systems.
+This background analysis establishes the motivation for ReSimHub’s architecture, ensuring that design choices align with real-world reproducibility and scalability challenges.
 📖 For full details, see: [RL Landscape Analysis →](./docs/rl_landscape.md)

 ---